TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/Manual.md

 (d) To fill M S T 1-24 with hard-coded text string examples send *fm* *fs* *ft* or *fa* (all three) commands.
 For the
     S keys strings24.h is used and for the T keys stringt24.h is used.
 (e) To overwrite and save to Flash M S T keys 1-24 send *sm* *ss* *st* or *sa* (all 3 sets M S T of 24 keys) commands.
-    Note that after using *fs,m,t,a* the macros are not automatically saved - it is also necessary to do *sS,m,t,a* to save them (and to list their contents in part).
+    Note that after using *fs,m,t,a* the macros are not automatically saved - it is also necessary to do *s,m,t,a* to save them (and to afterwards list the first part of their content with [Lst]).
 (f) Use *df* to delete all SDCard files - this includes the copy of the calibration file.
 (g) To delete all Flash macro and config files use "*de*" - calibration file is saved to SDCard, then restored - no
     re-calibrate needed on restart.
 Use *ca* to set/clear re-calibration on start.
 Remove individual macro files